opencv/opencv/modules/gpu/doc/image_processing.rst

 .. cpp:function:: void gpu::histEven(const GpuMat& src, GpuMat hist[4], int histSize[4], int lowerLevel[4], int upperLevel[4])

-    Calculates histogram with evenly distributed bins.
+    Calculates a histogram with evenly distributed bins.

-    :param src: Source image.
-Supports ``CV_8U``, ``CV_16U`` or ``CV_16S`` depth and 1 or 4 channels.
-For four-channel image all channels are processed separately.
+    :param src: Source image. ``CV_8U``, ``CV_16U``, or ``CV_16S`` depth and 1 or 4 channels are supported.
+For a four-channel image, all channels are processed separately.

-    :param hist: Destination histogram.
-Will have one row, ``histSize`` cols and ``CV_32S`` type.
+    :param hist: Destination histogram with one row, ``histSize`` columns, and the ``CV_32S`` type.

-    :param histSize: Size of histogram.
+    :param histSize: Size of the histogram.

-    :param lowerLevel: Lower boundary of lowest level bin.
+    :param lowerLevel: Lower boundary of lowest-level bin.

-    :param upperLevel: Upper boundary of highest level bin.
+    :param upperLevel: Upper boundary of highest-level bin.

 .. index:: gpu::histRange